Dinara Alieva: Biography

-Graduated from the music college in piano class.
+Dinara Alieva graduated from the music college's piano class.
 In 2004, she graduated from the Baku Academy of Music.
-Then she began her career at the Azerbaijan State Academic Opera and Ballet Theater where she was a soloist until 2005, singing leading roles from the soprano repertoire: Leonora (Verdi's Il trovatore), Mimi (Puccini's La Bohème), Violetta (Verdi's La Traviata), Nedda (Leoncavallo's Pagliacci).
+She then began her career at the Azerbaijan State Academic Opera and Ballet Theater where she was a soloist until 2005, singing leading roles from the soprano repertoire: Leonora (Verdi's Il trovatore), Mimi (Puccini's La Bohème), Violetta (Verdi's La Traviata), Nedda (Leoncavallo's Pagliacci).

 Dinara Alieva has been a soloist at the Bolshoi Theater of Russia since 2009.
 The singer's repertoire at the Bolshoi Theater includes the following roles: Rosalinda (Die Fledermaus by J. Strauss) – premiere; Mimi (La Bohème by G. Puccini) – premiere; Marfa (The Tsar's Bride by N. Rimsky-Korsakov); Michaela (Carmen by G. Bizet); Violetta (La Traviata by G. Verdi); Iolanta (Iolanta by P. Tchaikovsky); Elizabeth Valois (Don Carlos by G. Verdi); Amelia (Un ballo in maschera by G. Verdi), the title part (Rusalka by A. Dvorak) – the first performer at the Bolshoi Theater.

 Among other notable achievements, Alieva participated in the concert performance of La traviata at the Thessaloniki Concert Hall, dedicated to the 30th anniversary of Maria Callas' death.
 On 16 September 2009, the anniversary of Maria Callas’s death, Alieva performed at the Megaron Concert Hall in Athens where she sang arias from La traviata, Tosca, Pagliacci.
 She participated in the gala concerts of Elena Obraztsova at the Bolshoi Theatre in 2008 and the Mikhailovsky Theatre in 2009.